 To further incentivize lot consolidation supportive of housing production, especially for lower-income households, the City will amend the Zoning Code to provide additional lot consolidation incentives to qualifying sites identified in the Sites Inventory Form.
 The City may establish separate Mixed Use Overlay standards for the Narbonne Avenue and Lomita Boulevards corridors.
 A West Lomita Boulevard Specific Plan is proposed, which will include incentives to achieve higher residential densities for the consolidation of lots.
-Incentives will be processed through a site plan review and may include a menu of options, such as reductions to required setbacks, an increase in maximum allowed height and density, a decrease in minimum dwelling unit size, and a reduction in parking requirements
+For lot consolidation, zoning will be amended to allow up to at least 45 or 65 dwelling units per acre paired with inclusionary housing, lot consolidation, and other community benefits and incentives will be processed through a site plan review and may include a menu of options, such as reductions to required setbacks, an increase in maximum allowed height, a decrease in minimum dwelling unit size, and a reduction in parking requirements.